fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 1. Extract the rid-identifier from the "a=rid" line and verify its uniqueness.
    In the case of a duplicate, the entire "a=rid" line is rejected and MUST not be included in the SDP Answer.

-2. As a next step, the list of payload types are verified against the list obtained from "a=rtpmap" and/or "a=fmtp" attributes.
+2. If the "a=rid" line contains a "pt=" parameter, the list of payload types is verified against the list obtained from "a=rtpmap" and/or "a=fmtp" attributes.
 If there is no match for the Payload Type listed in the "a=rid" line, then remove the "a=rid" line.
-The exception being when '*' is used for identifying the media format, where in the "a=rid" line applies to all the formats in a given media description.

-3. On verifying the Payload Type(s) matches, the answerer shall ensure that "rid-level" attributes listed are supported and syntactically well formed.
+3. The answerer ensures that "rid-level" parameters listed are supported and syntactically well formed.
   In the case of a syntax error or an unsupported parameter, the "a=rid" line is removed.

 4. If the 'depend' rid-level attribute is included, the answerer MUST make sure that the rid-identifiers listed unambiguously match the rid-identifiers in the SDP offer.
+  Any lines that do not are removed.

-5. If the media description contains an "a=fmtp" attribute, the answerer verifies that the attribute values provided in the "rid-level" attributes are within the scope of their fmtp equivalents for a given media format.
+5. if the "a=rid" line contains a "pt=" parameter, the answerer verifies that the attribute values provided in the "rid-level" attributes are consistent with the corrsponding codecs and their other parameters.
+See
+   {{sec-feature_interactions}} for more detail.
+If the rid-level parameters are incompatible with the other codec properties, then the "a=rid" line is removed.

-## Generating the SDP Answer
+## Generating the SDP Answer {#sec-rid_answer_send}

 Having performed the verification of the SDP offer as described, the answerer shall perform the following steps to generate the SDP answer.